lxdv/ecg-classification/README.md

 - Validation - use `inference.py --config configs/inference/config.json` to validate the model
 - Pipeline - use `pipeline.py --config configs/pipelines/config/json` to test the model using ECG data (i.e. data generation, running, visualization the results)

-All available models and all necessary information are described below.
+All available models and all necessary information are described below

 ***GitHub actions** are used for installing dependencies and running implemented models*